diglactic/laravel-breadcrumbs/README.md

 @endforeach
 ```

 Outputting Breadcrumbs
 ----------------------

-Call `Breadcrumbs::render()` in the view for each page, passing it the name of the breadcrumb to use and any additional parameters.
+Call `Breadcrumbs::render()` in the view for each page, passing it the name of the breadcrumb to use and any additional
+parameters.

 ### With Blade

-In the page (e.g. `resources/views/home.blade.php`):

 ```blade
 {{ Breadcrumbs::render('home') }}